deeppatel23/Whatsaap-Chatbot/README.md

 # Whatsaap-Chatbot

-Have you ever wished to automatically wish your friends on their birthdays, or send a set of messages to your friend ( or any Whastapp contact! ) automatically at a pre-set time, or send your friends by sending thousands of random text on whatsapp!
+Have you ever wished to automatically wish your friends on their birthdays, or send a set of messages to your friend ( or any Whastapp contact! ) automatically at a pre-set time, or setup an algorithm to automatically reply on daily messages to your friends on whatsapp!
+If <b>YES</b> then you are at right place.

 <br><b>Note: This Bot is based on pre-defined responces</b></br>